×

 Healthcare in Five: Infection Control Nurse

 With healthcare institutions continuing to manage the impact of the COVID-19 pandemic, a renewed focus on the safety of healthcare patients and staff – especially those on the frontlines of healthcare – is continuing to fill the public discourse.
-Infection Prevention Nurses, or Infection Control Nurses, are vital in ensuring the health and safety of patients and frontline workers through evidence-based practice, updated health data, and the latest health and safety practices, protocols, and procedures.
+Infection Prevention Nurses, or Infection Control Nurses, are vital in ensuring the health and safety of patients and frontline workers through evidence-based practice, updated health data, and the latest health and safety practices.

 What is an Infection Prevention Nurse?